Enter promo code 'CHINAHOWE' to save (valid through Aug 31)*

 Itinerary Download PDF

 You may arrive in Beijing at any time today.
 The main airport is Beijing Capital International Airport (PEK).
 The city's secondary airport is Beijing Daxing International Airport (PKX).
 Due to the potential for flight delays or cancellations, we recommend that you consider arriving in China at least a day in advance.
 This will also give you time to adjust to the time difference and overcome any jet lag.
 You might consider spending a few days in Hong Kong before the program begins, or just arriving early in Beijing to see more of the city.
 We can book extra hotel nights for you in Beijing before the program begins.
-Hotel Check-in and Welcome Meeting Please note that check-in at the hotel is usually around 2:00-3:00 p.m.
+Hotel Check-in and Welcome Meeting Please note that hotel check-in usually opens around 2:00-3:00 p.m., so if your flight arrives early in the morning, you may wish to book a pre-trip hotel night so that you can rest when you arrive.
 There are no planned activities until an intro meeting around 6:00 or 7:00 p.m., usually in the hotel lobby.
 Check for a sign or ask at the reception desk about the exact time and location of the group meeting.
 Please make every effort to arrive in time for this meeting.
 If you are delayed and will arrive late, please inform us.
 Your tour leader will then leave you a message at the front desk informing you of where and when to meet up tomorrow.
 After the welcome meeting, join your tour leader for an orientation walk near the hotel to get your bearings.
 They will show you restaurants, points of interest, supermarkets, ATMs, etc. Opt for a group dinner to get to know your tour leader and travel companions.
 Joining Instructions If you are arriving at Beijing Capital International Airport (PEK) or Beijing Daxing International Airport (PKX), you can pre-book an airport transfer with us at a rate of $80 for a solo traveler, $40/person for two travel companions arriving on the same flight, $30/person for three people, or $25/person for four people.
 If you do not pre-book an arrival transfer, you can make your way to the hotel by public transit (Airport Express Train) or taxi.

 • Airport Express Train: After exiting the baggage area, follow signs for the underground Airport Express Line.
 The Airport Express Train ticket costs 25 yuan (~$3.50 USD) from PEK or 35 yuan (~$5 USD) from PKX.
 The journey takes about 20 minutes from Terminal 3 or Terminal 2 of PEK to Dongzhimen Station (or from PKX to Caoqiao Station), and trains run from 6:20 a.m. to 10:50 p.m.
 You can take a taxi from Dongzhimen Station/Caoqiao Station to your hotel, or continue by metro to Hufangqiao Station, which is a short walk to the hotel.
 (From Dongzhimen Station: Line 2 to Chongwenmen Station, then Line 5 to Ciqikou Station, then Line 7 to Hufangqiao Station.
 From Caoqiao Station: Line 10 to Shuangjing Station, then Line 7 to Hufangqiao Station.
 The cost for a metro ticket from either Dongzhimen Station or Caoqiao Station to Hufangqiao Station is 5 CNY (~$0.70 USD).